 Actively maintained, easy to install packages that a large number of users will find useful are the most likely candidates for NERSC support.
 Packages that only a single user or a small number of users need are likely to be met with a suggestion that the requester manage installation themselves.
 Abandoned packages will not be installed but we may suggest alternatives.

-Can I use virtualenv on Cori and Edison?¶
+Can I use virtualenv on Cori?¶

 Of course there is nothing preventing you from doing a from-source installation of Python of your own, and then using virtualenv if you prefer.